atomize-hq/codex-wrapper/docs/adr/0001-codex-cli-parity-maintenance.md

 These signals should drive investigation and planning, but the structured snapshot + real-binary tests remain the primary source of truth.

+### 3.1) Explicitly scoped to Codex CLI (non-goal: multi-CLI manifests)

+The audit discusses extending a manifest/diff approach to other agent CLIs (e.g., Claude/Gemini).
+This ADR is intentionally scoped to **Codex CLI parity maintenance** for this repo.
+If we later add additional CLIs, we should create a separate ADR rather than broadening this one.

 ### 4) Define and enforce a version support policy

 We will explicitly track: